bouzuya/cookie-storage/README.md

   domain: 'example.com',
   expires: new Date(),
   secure: true,
-  sameSite: true // Can be 'Strict', 'Lax', or a boolean.
+  sameSite: 'Strict' // Can be 'Strict' or 'Lax'.
 });

 // Use default cookie options